 Xu: How would you imagine Japan in 2038 – 20 years later?
 Considering its social issues like 少子化 and 高齡化?

-Oura: There will be no one with a declining birthrate, lack of labor, hard work.
+Oura-san: With a declining birthrate and a lack of labor, nobody would do hard work.
 There will be no successor to agriculture and fishing.
 As a result, food shortages occur.
-Furthermore dilution of family ties.
-If a major disaster such as a big earthquake occurs in Tokyo, the economy and distribution will be very confusing and it may become impossible to live in Tokyo.
-It seems that people from rural areas can only live back to their hometown.
+Family ties would be even less close.
+If a major disaster such as a big earthquake occurs in Tokyo, the economy and distribution will be very disastrous and it may become impossible to live in Tokyo.
+It seems that people from rural areas can only move back to their hometown.
 Again the importance and necessity of fishery and agriculture will be reviewed.

 Xu: What do your family think of this documentary?